sindresorhus/meow/readme.md

 	- The function should return a `boolean`, true if the flag is required, otherwise false.
 - `isMultiple`: Indicates a flag can be set multiple times.
 Values are turned into an array.
 (Default: false)
 	- Multiple values are provided by specifying the flag multiple times, for example, `$ foo -u rainbow -u cat`.
 Space- or comma-separated values are [currently *not* supported](https://github.com/sindresorhus/meow/issues/164).
+- `choices`: Limit valid values to a predefined set of choices.

 Note that flags are always defined using a camel-case key (`myKey`), but will match arguments in kebab-case (`--my-key`).